There are only few salad dishes in Philippine cuisine, and out of those, my favorite is this roasted eggplant salad or ensaladang talong in Tagalog.

 3. Meanwhile, dice tomatoes and chop onions and place in a bowl.

 4. Once eggplants have cooled, peel them carefully, removing as much skin as possible.
-Don’t worry if you’re unable to remove all of it, they won’t affect the taste of the salad.
+Don’t worry if you’re unable to remove all of it, they won’t affect the taste of the salad.5.
+After you peeled the skin off, cut the stem off then cut eggplant into 3-inch lengths.

 6. Place eggplants in the bowl together with tomatoes and onions.
 Add vinegar, sugar, and salt.
 Toss salad and serve.